 Statistical analyses

-We examined relationships between human development and both plant richness and mean community-level niche specialization for 778 vascular plant species at n = 2054 sites.
+We examined relationships between human development and both plant richness and mean community-level niche specialization for 723 vascular plant species at n = 1582 sites.
 To do so, we created mixed effects models using the lmer function in the lme4 (Bates et al., 2015) package in R version 3.6.0 (R Core Team, 2018).
-Separate models were created for richness and niche specialization.
+Separate models were created for richness and niche specialization (both untransformed).
+Data and models’ residuals were visually inspected to determine that they met the test assumptions.
 In both models, the percent cover of human development was the predictor and we included protocol (i.e. wetland or terrestrial) as a fixed effect to account for potential differences in the response variable due to sampling methodology.
-We included sampling year and site identity as random effects to account for any differences in sampling year for sites that were sampled more than one time.
-We first compared models that included plant species richness as a linear vs second order polynomial fit of human development using AIC and chose the model that minimized AIC.
-(Mayor et al., 2012)Next, for models of species richness, we compared whether previous models were improved by including the proportion of nonnative species as a supplementary explanatory variable along with its interaction effect with human development, and again chose the model that minimized AIC.(Paradis & Schliep, 2019, p.
-0)
+We included sampling year as a random effect to account for any differences in response due to interannual climatic variation .
+We first compared models that included plant species richness (or niche specialization) as a linear vs second order polynomial fit of human development using AIC and chose the model that minimized AIC.
+We compared linear and polynomial models because our a priori hypothesis, based on previous work (Mayor et al., 2012), was that a second order polynomial model would be the best fit for relationships between human development and richness.
+Visual inspection of the relationships did not warrant testing other polynomial models.
+Next, for models of species richness, we compared whether previous models were improved by including the proportion of nonnative species as a supplementary explanatory variable along with its interaction effect with human development to see how it could improve the overall fit of the models, and again chose the model that minimized AIC.
+We tested for spatial autocorrelation of final models residuals by calculating Moran’s I statistic with the Moran.I function in the ape package (Paradis & Schliep, 2019, p.
+0).
+Correlograms were also computed using correlog function in the pgirmess package (Giraudoux, 2018).

-To examine whether the floristic composition differed among communities surrounded by low, intermediate, and high human development levels, we performed a Nonmetric Multidimensional Scaling (NMDS) analysis with Jaccard distances using the metaMDS function in the vegan (Oksanen et al., 2018) package in R. We assessed whether sites in each human development level exhibited a significantly distinct floristic assemblage using permutational multivariate analysis of variance (PERMANOVA) with the adonis2 function in the vegan package (Oksanen et al., 2018) in R.
+To examine whether the floristic composition differed among communities surrounded by low, intermediate, and high human development levels, we performed a Nonmetric Multidimensional Scaling (NMDS) analysis with Raup-Crick distances using the metaMDS function in the vegan (Oksanen et al., 2018) package in R. We assessed whether sites in each human development level exhibited a significantly distinct floristic assemblage using permutational multivariate analysis of variance (PERMANOVA) with the adonis2 function in the vegan package (Oksanen et al., 2018) in R. Differences in composition detected by adonis2 can be attributable to different mean composition or composition variances; to test whether sites in each human development level exhibited different variances, we also performed a dispersion test using the betadisper function in the vegan package (Oksanen et al., 2018) in R.

 Results

-Across 2054 wetlands in Alberta, there was a peaked, unimodal response of vascular plant species richness across a human development gradient (marginal-R² = 0.17, conditional-R² = 0.74, all predictors P < 0.001; ΔAIC vs linear model = 99.3; Figure 1a; Supporting Information (SI) 1).
+Across 1582 wetlands in Alberta, there was a peaked, unimodal response of vascular plant species richness across a human development gradient (marginal-R² = 0.19, conditional-R² = 0.21, all predictors p < 0.001; ΔAIC vs linear model = 88.67; Figure 1a; SI 1).
 Species richness was initially positively correlated with human development extent, peaked around 40% human development, and was negatively correlated with human development extents over about 50% (Figure 1a).
-In contrast, vascular plant niche specialization exhibited a U-shaped response to the same human development gradient (marginal-R² = 0.13, conditional-R² = 0.85, all P < 0.001, ΔAIC vs linear model = 86.47; Figure 1b and SI 1, SI 2).
+In contrast, vascular plant niche specialization exhibited a U-shaped response to the same human development gradient (marginal-R² = 0.14, conditional-R² = 0.16, p < 0.001 for disturbance extent and p = 0.002 for Protocol, ΔAIC vs linear model = 101.63; Figure 1b and SI 1, SI 2).
+All models displayed low spatial autocorrelation in their residuals (SI 1).